Matt Reeves Reportedly In ‘Final Talks’ To Direct Ben Affleck In ‘The Batman’

 — DCEU Facts (@dceufacts) February 11, 2017

-Multiple reports claim that Reeves has already committed to directing the standalone DC comics film featuring the Caped Crusader and aged Dark Knight even though a deal has not been officlaly finalized yet.
-In recent weeks, meetings were reportedly held with a number of different filmmakers but Matt Reeves was apparently high on the relatively short list of directors considered for the role.
+Multiple reports claim that Reeves has already committed to directing the standalone DC Comics film featuring the Caped Crusader and aged Dark Knight, even though a deal has not been officially finalized yet.
+In recent weeks, meetings were reportedly held with a number of different filmmakers, but Matt Reeves was apparently high on the relatively short list of directors considered for the job.

-Ben Affleck will remain heavily involved with the project, especially since he will reprise his role of Bruce Wayne and Batman – a role that he is getting very comfortable with thanks to his jaw-dropping performance in Batman v Superman: Dawn of Justice and the highly-anticipated ensemble Justice League film.
-There is a lot of pressure on The Batman to succeed – especially after the epic Field Day that critics had targeting Batman v Superman: Dawn of Justice.
+Ben Affleck will remain heavily involved with the project, especially since he will reprise his role of Bruce Wayne and Batman — a role that he is getting very comfortable with thanks to his jaw-dropping performance in Batman v Superman: Dawn of Justice and the highly-anticipated ensemble Justice League film.
+There is a lot of pressure on The Batman to succeed — especially after the epic field day that critics had targeting Batman v Superman: Dawn of Justice.

 ICYMI: Ben Affleck Steps Down As Director Of The Standalone Batman Film https://t.co/kSTisUFXBe pic.twitter.com/tarOc0nI0I